Transporte Aéreo Militar

-TAM – Transporte Aéreo Militar (Military Air Transport) was an airline based in La Paz, Bolivia.
+TAMep, Transporte Aéreo Militar Empresa Pública (Military Air Transport) is an airline based in La Paz, Bolivia.
 It was owned by the Bolivian Air Force, and was established to offer flights to rural communities where commercial airlines could not operate profitably.
 It also operated in competition with commercial airlines on many of Bolivia's trunk domestic routes.
 In September 2019, the airline suspended all operations.
+In May 2024, the airlines restarted operations, using an Avro RJ70 aircraft.

 History

 TAM began operations on June 15, 1945, with the acquisition of new Douglas C-47s.
 In 1955, the squadron of the Bolivian Air Transport decided for TAM to begin commercial operations.

 "El Grupo Aéreo "71" (the Air group "71") known by the civil populace as Transporte Aéreo Militar (TAM), is an essential part of the structure of the Bolivian Air Force and the fundamental element for the development and integration of the populations in the distant parts of the national territory."